Dionisiy/CA/introduction-to-objects.md

 1. A pair of parentheses `( )` with optional parameters inside.
 2. A pair of curly braces with the function's code inside `{ }`.
 3. A semicolon `;`.

+In the last section, we discussed properties.
+We can think of properties as variables associated with an object.
+Similarly, a **method** is just like a_function_ associated with an object.

+**Why Are Methods Important?**

+Methods serve several important purposes when it comes to objects.

+1. They can be used to change object property values.